anilmainali/wilsonmar.github.io/evangelist/budget/index.md

 a margin for various more urgent items that come up to eat up time along the way.

-> It's better to under-commit and over-deliver than over-commit and under-deliver.
+> It's better to under-commit and over-deliver than<br />over-commit and under-deliver.

 You can sort this spreadsheet by various columns.